quishqa/PyChEmiss/README.md

 ## Installation

 You need to install the packages that `aas4wrf.py` needs.
-We recommend to use anaconda.
+We recommend to use [anaconda](https://docs.anaconda.com/anaconda/install/) or [miniconda](https://docs.conda.io/en/latest/miniconda.html).

 You can download this repo or clone it by: